What are varicose veins and spider veins?

-Varicose veins are large, raised, swollen blood vessels.
-They usually develop in the legs.
+Varicose veins and spider veins commonly develop as we grow older.
+Varicose veins are large, raised and swollen blood vessels.
+They usually develop on the legs and feet.
 Spider veins are smaller, red to purple and blue dilated vessels.
-Spider veins are easily visible and are found just under the skin.
-They are also most often seen on the legs and thighs.
+They most often develop on the legs and thighs.

 What causes varicose veins and spider veins?